 There are others that could be lower than that but that was enough to turn me into just a window shopper!

-But even if you don’t intend to buy anything, I still recommend going there and do some window shopping!
+But even if you don’t intend to buy anything, I still recommend going there and doing some window shopping!

 However, if you still want to pick up an antique while in Paris without robbing a bank, then head to Marché aux Puces de Saint-Ouen, or the covered passage, Passage du Grand Cerf which has a number of antique and textile shops.